bouerjs/cli/README.md

 - `bouer install` - Installs dependencies for the current Bouer.js project
 - `bouer create new <project-name> [-t, --template <type>]` - Create a new Bouer.js project with optional template type (blank or routing)
 - `bouer create component <component-name> [-p, --path <path>]` - Create a new component in the current project
-- `bouer create config` - Generates webpack.config.js based con cli webpack config file
+- `bouer create config [--preview]` - Generates webpack.config.js based con cli webpack config file, or preview the cli configuration
 - `bouer run` - Runs the development live server for the current Bouer.js project
 - `bouer build [-m, --mode <mode>]` - Builds the Bouer.js project for development or production (dev or prod)